Azure/azure-powershell/documentation/development-docs/breakingchange-for-autogen-module.md

     verb: New
     subject: VNetPeering
   set:
+    preview-announcement:
       preview-message: This is a test preview message.
+      estimated-ga-date: 2023-09-30
 ```

 # For customized cmdlets